dunst-project/docker-images/README.md

 If you do not want to build the images, but download the prebuilt ones from dockerhub, add the variable `DOCKER_TECHNIQUE=pull` to your make call.

-To test dunst in a specific image, use `make test-<image>`.
+To test dunst in a specific image, use `make ci-run-<image>`.

-Example: `make REPO=../dunst.git test-alpine`
+Example: `make REPO=../dunst.git ci-run-alpine`

 # Other make targets

-- `devimg-pull`: Download all images from Docker Hub
+- `ci-pull`: Download all images from Docker Hub
-- `devimg-push`: Push the local images to Docker Hub
+- `ci-push`: Push the local images to Docker Hub
-- `devimg-build`: Build all docker images locally
+- `ci-build`: Build all docker images locally
-- `devimg-clean`: Remove all local docker images
+- `ci-clean`: Remove all local docker images

 # Images